Mira Murati

 OpenAI Role

 Murati became one of OpenAI's most visible executives during the public rise of ChatGPT, DALL-E, GPT-4, and Sora.
 As chief technology officer, she appeared in public product and policy conversations about generative AI's creative, labor, safety, and regulatory consequences.
+A 2023 TIME interview described her as leading the teams behind DALL-E and ChatGPT and quoted her arguing that regulation and broader public input were already needed.

 On November 17, 2023, OpenAI announced that Murati had been appointed interim CEO after the board removed Sam Altman.
-Altman returned days later, but the episode made Murati a central figure in one of the defining governance crises of the frontier-AI era.
-On September 25, 2024, she announced that she would leave OpenAI, saying she wanted time and space for her own exploration.
+The announcement said she already led the company's research, product, and safety functions.
+OpenAI's November 29, 2023 post then said Altman would return as CEO and Murati would return to the CTO role.
+The episode made Murati a central figure in one of the defining governance crises of the frontier-AI era, but the official posts should be separated from later interpretation and reporting.

 Her OpenAI role matters because she was not only a research executive or public spokesperson.
 She sat at the intersection of product launch, safety discussion, model capability, public trust, and corporate governance at the company that made large language models a mass consumer experience.